-How To Calculate After Tax Cash Flow for Real Estate Investors
+How to Calculate After-Tax Cash Flow for Real Estate Investors

 Cash flow after taxes isn't a difficult calculation.
 Once Cash Flow Before Taxes is determined, it's a simple matter to subtract tax liability to determine Cash Flow After Taxes.
-It's possible that, due to accrued losses deductible in later years, that this after-tax cash flow could actually be a positive number and be higher than the cash flow before taxes.
+It's possible that, due to accrued losses deductible in later years, this after-tax cash flow could actually be a positive number and be higher than the cash flow before taxes.

 - Determine the cash flow before taxes.

 - Subtract the income tax liability, state and federal.
 The result is the Cash Flow After Taxes.

 - Another method of calculating CFAT is: CFAT = Net Income + Depreciation + Amortization + Other Non-Cash Charges.